 However, the old Ask Fedora website does still exist!
 There’s a read-only archived clone of it on askbot.fedoraproject.org.
-This doesn’t help much as you have to know that you have to manually, more on that later, go to that domain instead of ask.fedoraproject.org to find the questions and answers from the old site.
+This doesn’t help much as you’ve to know that you’ve to manually, more on that later, go to that domain instead of ask.fedoraproject.org to find the questions and answers from the old site.
 The old domain will probably remain in search results for months to come and references to them will remain throughout the web and in people’s bookmarks forever.

 The old Ask Fedora website explicitly licensed all user-submitted content under the permissive Creative Commons Attribution-ShareAlike 3.0 License.
 That licensing scheme allows for anyone to make copies of and distribute, and preserve every discussion on the platform in their entirety.

 I jumped on the opportunity and submitted all 26 500 questions and answers from the old Ask Fedora website (using the askbot.fedoraproject.org domain) for archival in the Internet Archive’s Wayback Machine.
 The whole process only took my computer a couple of hours and the archival process is easy to set up.

 You can access the archived version in the Wayback Machine.
 Please note that retrieval can take a minute or two after the page has loaded, and you don’t get a lot of feedback while it’s loading.